 I love being able to make decorations for my house for Christmas.
 My kids usually bring a lovely red and green paper chain home each year, but as we all know, things are a bit different this year #christmas2020.
 So that's how this idea was created.

-Christmas Countdown Chain video:
+How to make a Christmas Countdown Chain video:

 I always get specific with my lists of materials and supplies that I use in my tutorials.
 But feel free to use items that you have or whatever you can find at your local craft store.
-This is suppose to be a functional Christmas decoration that matches your style-have fun with it!
+This is supposed to be a functional Christmas decoration that matches your style-have fun with it!

 Play around with different fabrics and colors.
-You can always use Christmas colored fabrics, not just Christmas themed fabrics-although these are cute as well.
+You can always use Christmas-colored fabrics, not just Christmas themed fabrics-although these are cute as well.
 If you have a particular color you use in your home to decorate, feel free to use it for these fabric rings too.
 Ok, now back to the materials and supplies list.

 - Fabric.
 I used (5) fat quarters of fabric that were Christmas colored but not Christmas themed.
 You'll need (25) pieces cut 4" wide by 11" long each.
 This is a great scrap-busting project.